cfengine/documentation/overview/how-cfengine-works.markdown

 [Contact CFEngine](mailto:contact@cfengine.com)

-# CFEngine Architecture and Design
+# CFEngine architecture and design
 CFEngine operates autonomously in a network, under your guidance.
 While CFEngine supports anything from 1 servers to 100,000+ servers, the essence of any CFEngine deployment is the same.